QazerLab/workbench/roles/vim/README.md

 dotfiles-minimal
 ================

-Installs minimal set of vim configuration files, which are useful both at desktop and server machines.
+Installs vim with minimal set of configuration files, which are useful both at desktop and server machines.
 Currently includes:

 * vanilla vim configuration